gardener/gardenctl-v2/docs/usage/targeting.md

 # Targeting
 You can set a target to use it in subsequent commands.
-By default, targets are not shared across windows, tabs or panes.
-If you want to share the target, you need to manually set the `GCTL_SESSION_ID` variable to a static value in your terminal profile.

 The target has a hierarchical structure that looks like this:
 ```